 Test Method: IS: 101 (P-3) (SEC-4)1986

-This test helps in determining when, where, and how the paint or coating failure occurred.
+This test helps in determining when, where, and how the paint or coating failure can occur

 The ability of a pipe coating to resist mechanical damage during shipping, handling, and installation will depend upon its impact resistance.
 This test method provides a systematic means for screening coating materials with regard to this property.

 This test helps in determining the ability of a coating system to withstand the stresses of fabrication.
-Organic coatings on precoated sheet are subjected to stresses when fabricated into products by roll forming, brake bending, or other deformation processes.
-These stresses can exceed the flexibility or adhesive strength of the coating, resulting in fracture of the coating which exposes the substrate, or in the loss of adhesion of the coating to the substrate.
+Organic coatings on pre- coated sheet are subjected to stresses when fabricated into products by roll forming, brake bending, or other deformation processes.
+These stresses can exceed the flexibility or adhesive strength of the coating, resulting in fracture of the coating which exposes the surface, or in the loss of adhesion of the coating on the surface.